United Kingdom Birding Tour: England Fall Migration Special

 There are many rare, scarce, very localized, or just plain secretive species in England, and we will target lots of these during the tour, including Bearded Reedling (Bearded Tit), Eurasian Bittern, Hen Harrier, Ruff, Eurasian Spoonbill, Willow Ptarmigan (Red Grouse), Black Grouse, Jack Snipe, Water Rail, Eurasian Woodcock, Short-eared Owl, Long-eared Owl, Common Kingfisher, and Common Crane.

-For a visiting birder, or anyone interested in bird photography, this tour will offer great views of some of the common and gorgeous resident birds present in the United Kingdom, such as European Robin, Eurasian Bullfinch, Eurasian Blue Tit, Great Tit, European Nuthatch, European Greenfinch, European Goldfinch, Common Blackbird, Song Thrush, Northern Lapwing, Western Marsh Harrier (at impressive roost sites), Red Kite, and many more.
+For a visiting birder, or anyone interested in bird photography, this England birding tour will offer great views of some of the common and gorgeous resident birds present in the United Kingdom, such as European Robin, Eurasian Bullfinch, Eurasian Blue Tit, Great Tit, European Nuthatch, European Greenfinch, European Goldfinch, Common Blackbird, Song Thrush, Northern Lapwing, Western Marsh Harrier (at impressive roost sites), Red Kite, and many more.
 Our “Common Birds of the UK” blog series provides an illustrated look at the common garden, farmland and woodland, and wetland and coastal birds of the UK.
 These birds will also form an exciting part of this tour for anyone not familiar with the birds of the region.

 Finally, we will also search for rare vagrants.
 Species we could bump into include Yellow-browed Warbler, Pallas’s Leaf Warbler, Dusky Warbler, Radde’s Warbler, Red-flanked Bluetail, Pectoral Sandpiper, Lesser Yellowlegs, Black Scoter, and Olive-backed Pipit.